 • Ask your advisor whether there are requirements for graduation other than completing the classes for your major.
 For example, Education majors must take and pass the Praxis I exam in order to earn their degree.

 • If you're considering changing your major, call 301.846.2594 to make an appointment to meet with a career counselor to learn about career options.
-Complete a Change of Major form to submit to the Registration and Records Center in J-101.
+Complete a Change of Major form to submit to Registration and Records in Jefferson Hall (J-101).
 Follow up with an advisor to learn how classes you have already taken will apply to your new major.

-• Researching transfer options takes time, so don’t put off this important step!
+• Researching transfer options takes time, so don’t put off this important step.
 Students who identify their transfer school early can be assured that the classes they are taking transfer to their intended school and apply to their intended major.
-Now’s the time to visit the Transfer Center website or the Career and Transfer Center in J-201.
+Now’s the time to visit Counseling & Advising located in Jefferson Hall (J-201).

 • Have I applied for graduation?
 Graduation applications are available online in PeopleSoft.
 You should apply to graduate even if you do not plan to attend graduation ceremonies.

 • If I will be entering the workforce after graduation, do I have a plan?
-If you have a job lined up, good for you!
-If not, the Career and Transfer Center can help.
-Visit the Career Center website, or the Career and Transfer Center in J-201, for help with resume writing and job search assistance.
-Check the Recruiter’s Corner schedule for employers recruiting on campus.
-Call 301.846.2594 to make an appointment with a career counselor who can help review your career options and prepare you for the job market.
+If you have a job lined up, that's great.
+If not, Counseling & Advising in Jefferson Hall (J-201) can provide help with resume writing and job search assistance.
+Call 301.846.2594 to make an appointment with a career advisor who can help review your career options and prepare you for the job market.

 Meet with your advisor to make sure you will have all your credits and other requirements completed to earn your degree.
 Check your Degree Plan to prepare for your appointment.